Telkwa: Attractions

 The history of the town can be explored at the Telkwa Museum and on a tour of the historic former town site of Aldermere.
 Telkwa hosts an annual barbecue and demolition derby on Labour Day weekend.
-The town also has Eddy Park, at the riverside with a small gazebo, right off the highway to sit and have a picnic and watch the Bulkley River go by.
+The town also has Eddy Park, at the riverside, with a small gazebo right off the highway to sit and have a picnic and watch the Bulkley River go by.

-Fort Telkwa Riverfront Accommodations & RV Campground is situated on the Bulkley River just south of Telkwa on Highway 16.
-It stretches over a quarter mile along the Bulkley River, world renowned for its Steelhead fishing.
-There is a full service gas station, a convenience store and restaurant, building supply store, bar with a cold wine and beer as well as a fish truck on the bank of the Bulkley River at the end of Hankin avenue.

-There are 4 trails; The Hunter Basin Road which is 8 km long, Winfield Creek Road Trail, 12.5 km., McDowell Lake Trail 10.5 km and Telkwa Pass Trail 51 km long.
+There are four trails: the 8 km Hunter Basin Road, the 12.5 km Winfield Creek Road Trail, the 10.5 km McDowell Lake Trail, and the 51 km Telkwa Pass Trail.

-Tyhee Lake and Campground is 2.6 kilometers north east of Telkwa and offers swimming, boating, biking and camping as well as great trout fishing.
-Tyhee Lake Provincial Park offers 59 campsites, 2 double sites and 4 tent sites.

 Infrastructure

 Transportation

 Via Rail's Jasper – Prince Rupert train calls at the Telkwa railway station several times per week.